Last updated on January 13th, 2018

-The secretive spy agency, the National Security Agency (NSA), has greatly expanded it’s footprint within the United States over the past several years and has been exposed for it’s massive collection of electronic data on Americans as well as internationals.
+The secretive spy agency, the National Security Agency (NSA), has greatly expanded it’s footprint within the United States over these past years.
+Especially in their apparent efforts of massive collection of electronic data.

 The following is a list of known NSA locations within the United States, acquired from publicly available sources of information…